 |Jeremiah reference||New Testament reference||Comment|

-PS: There is a reference to the writings of Jeremiah in Matthew 27:9-10, but we do not have any words of Jeremiah that contain the words quoted.
+PS: There is a reference to the writings of Jeremiah in Matthew 27:9-10, but we do not have any words of Jeremiah that contain the words quoted there.
 Presumably this passage has been lost.
-Thankfully, we know what it said from the New Testament record.
+Thankfully, the New Testament tells us what it said.